attilaolah/primes/README.md

    2 is prime.
 ```

-### Pull Requests, Please!
+## Pull Requests

-Pull requests are always welcome, as long as:
+Pull requests changing the prime number to a bigger one are welcome.

-* they add at least one new prime,
-* they don't break the tests, and
-* the primes are bigger than the smallest one we have.

-### Tests
+## Tests

-A quick check of the certificate format can be done by running `python test.py`
+A quick check of the certificate format can be done by running `python test.py
-(Python 3 will run faster than Python 2).
-To run a full test (which is way
+< PRIME.json`.
+To run a full test (which is way slower than the short check),
-slower than the short check), run `python test.py --verify`.
+run `python test.py --verify < PRIME.json`.

+Note that Python 3 will run the tests somewhat faster than Python 2.

 [1]: //en.wikipedia.org/wiki/Primality_certificate
 [2]: //en.wikipedia.org/wiki/Primality_certificate#Pratt_certificates